tailordev-academy/javascript-react/4-consuming-apis.md

 ## Routing

-On the server, routing refers to determining how an application responds to a client request to a particular.
+On the server, routing refers to determining how an application responds to a particular client request.

-On the client, it is similar: deciding which views to display according to the URL browsed by the user.
+On the client, it is similar: deciding which "view" to display according to the URL browsed by the user.